§-Quick questions

 Theatre de Babylone, Paris, 5 January 1953, directed by Roger Blin, in French (En attendant Godot).
 The play was published in French in 1952 and in English in 1954.
 The English-language premiere was at the Arts Theatre, London, 3 August 1955, directed by Peter Hall.

-What is australian premieres?Show answer
+What are australian premieres?Show answer

 Sydney, 1957.
 Numerous subsequent productions including the Sydney Theatre Company (1999, with John Bell and Bille Brown), the Sydney Theatre Company (2013, with Hugo Weaving and Richard Roxburgh), and many others.